A Millbrook steam passenger ferry that was stripped and beached at the far eastern end of Hooe Lake.

 The John Parson's Millbrook fleet in 1914 included Cornubia, her sister ship Devonia, Britannia, Hibernia and Brunel.
 At the outbreak of WW1 the Cornubia was requisitioned for Admiralty work in Devonport Dockyard, others were also requisitioned and by 1916 the Millbrook fleet was reduced to just the Devonia and Britannia.

 After the war Cornubia was returned by the Admiralty in poor condition and was unusable.
 The ship was laid up at Southdown but was not stripped out.
 Cornubia was sold to the Oreston and Turnchapel Steamboat Company in March 1921 for £325.0.0d, they wanted her boiler as a replacement for the one in their steam ferry Rapid to be fitted alongside a new engine from Sissons & Co.
 It is likely that Cornubia was then stripped of fittings and her hull abandoned at the eastern end of Hooe Lake as this was common practice at the time.
-The Turnchapel boat Rapid remained in service until 1954 when her engine and boiler were removed, she was sold in 1956 and ended her days as a houseboat on Hooe Lake, before before eventually being destroyed by fire.
+The Turnchapel boat Rapid had a new boiler fitted in 1939 but remained in service until 1954 when her engine and boiler were removed, she was sold in 1956 and ended her days as a houseboat on Hooe Lake, before eventually being destroyed by fire.

 John Cotton identified this hulk as the remains of the Millbrook passenger ferry Cornubia but does not state his source.
 The hulk was mentioned in the book Lost Ships of the West Country by Langley & Small as one of three vessels side by side at the east end of Hooe Lake.
 Their map of Hooe Lake describes this as an 'unidentified barge', 'one of three vessels moored alongside each other and floating every high tide, they gradually fell into this decay'.

 The remains of a lightly-built vessel that could be Cornubia were found by The SHIPS Project team in Autumn 2020 under the hulk Hooe Lake 4.
 A detailed archaeological report on this and the other hulks we investigated is currently being written.

 The lower part of the vessel is all that can be seen, including keel, lower frames and outer planking, largely covered by the much more heavily built Hooe Lake 4.